 These tests help identify the proper functioning of the autonomic nervous system.

 These tests help identify damage to small nerve endings that detect the change in temperature, vibrations, touch and pain.
-Moreover it also helps determine whether the neuropathy is responding to the treatment.
+It also helps determine whether the neuropathy is responding to the treatment.

 Biopsy is a minor surgical procedure that involves removal of a sample of skin or nerves for examination.
-Likewise, nerve biopsies help identify demyelination (damage to the myelin sheath), axon degeneration (damage to the axon) and other neuropathic conditions.
-On the other hand, skin biopsies helps determine conditions affecting small nerve fibers.
+Nerve biopsies help identify demyelination (damage to the myelin sheath), axon degeneration (damage to the axon) and other neuropathic conditions.
+Skin biopsies helps determine conditions affecting small nerve fibers.

 - “Types of Peripheral Neuropathy & Risk Factors”.
 The Foundation for Peripheral Neuropathy